Enthalpy of fusion

 For a complete thermal characterization, YesWeLab recommends combining this study with:

-- Thermogravimetry (TGA / ATG) to observe mass losses,
+- Thermogravimetry (TGA/ATG) to observe mass loss

 - Heat capacity to determine the specific heat of the material.

-Interpretation and interest of the results
+Interpretation and significance of the results

 - The purity of a compound (correlation between Tf and ΔHf),